demisx/demisx.github.io/_posts/2014-12-11-angular-1-component-organization-2.md

 categories: angularjs atom component-feature-based-organization
 ---

+## Global file conventions

+* an individual file should be created per each Angular resource (e.g. controller, directive, animation, service etc.) and the file name should incorporate the name of that particular resource, ex. `login-directive.js`, `facebook-service.js`, `phone-animation.js`.
+Do not combine multiple resources in one file.
+* the file name should be suffixed with the type of resource it contains, e.g. `...-model.js`, `...-controller.js`, `...-service.js` and so on
+* unit tests should append `_test` to the file name and be placed alongside each file the logic of which they are testing.
+There is no dedicated folder for the unit tests.
+This is done intentionally, so it is easier to locate the existing and the missing unit tests.

 ## Level 1 organization

 Now we are ready to start reviewing organization structure at level one.